The cost of shipping to Italy is 6€, free above 39€.

 Candied Fruit: An Ingredient with Ancient Charm

 One of the most representative ingredients of Sicilian pastries is undoubtedly fruit.
-This element, present in many typical Sicilian desserts, such as cassata and the cannoliis often seen as a mere ornament.
-However, the candied fruit has a fascinating story that deserves to be told.
+This element, present in many typical Sicilian desserts, such as cassata and cannoli, is often seen as a mere ornament.
+However, candied fruit has a fascinating story that deserves to be told.

 The Origins of Candied Fruit

-The origins, as you can well imagine, quite ancient.
-The history of the candied fruit begins in the East, particularly in China and Mesopotamia, where the practice of candying was initially used to preserve plants and roots.
+The origins, as you might expect, are quite ancient.
+The history of candied fruit begins in the East, particularly in China and Mesopotamia, where the practice of candying was initially used to preserve plants and roots.
 Candying, in fact, is a process that involves replacing the water contained in the fruit with sugar, thus prolonging its preservation and intensifying its flavour.

-But the real forerunners of the candied fruitas we know it today, were the Arabs.
-During their banquets, they served citrus fruits and candied roses, considered delicacies reserved for the very rich.
-The term 'candy' is derived from the Arabic 'qandat', meaning 'to sweeten', demonstrating the influence this culture had on this preservation technique.
+But the real precursors of candied fruit, as we know it today, were the Arabs.
+At their banquets, they served citrus fruits and candied roses, considered delicacies reserved for the very rich.
+The term 'candying' derives from the Arabic 'qandat', meaning 'to sweeten', demonstrating the influence this culture had on this preservation technique.

 Candied Fruit: Symbol of Elegance and Tradition

-Among the aristocrats of yesteryear, the candied fruit played the role of pure stage design, as it was possible to create wonderful compositions.
-The tables of the nobility were embellished with candied fruit of all kinds, arranged in artistic and spectacular shapes.
-Proof of this are the candied orange peels, used since ancient times by Sicilian confectioners to embellish typical sweets, making them even more appetising.
+Among the aristocrats of yesteryear, candied fruit played the role of pure scenography, as it was possible to create wonderful compositions.
+The tables of the nobility were adorned with candied fruit of all kinds, arranged in artistic and spectacular shapes.
+Proof of this is the candied orange peel, used since ancient times by Sicilian confectioners to embellish typical sweets, making them even more appetising.

 The Candying Process: Art and Patience